egos® – the legal

 work done by contractors.
 This

-correspondence provides the details of your personal change of contract
+correspondence provides the details of your personal change of contract terms.
+Your pay rate will be

 reduced by 10% effective from 28/04/2014.
 This